 - Receipt of outside aid/scholarships

 We presume that financial aid recipients meet all tests of eligibility (listed below) established by the federal government and Assumption University.
 If at any time the student ceases to be eligible, awards will be canceled and any remaining balance due will need to be paid.

 We presume that each student meets all of the following criteria:

 - has been accepted to and enrolled /will enroll in a program of study at Assumption University

 - is a United States citizen or eligible non-citizen

 - maintains a full time registration status (with the exception of several federal and state programs)

-- maintains Satisfactory Academic Progress as defined by the college
+- maintains Satisfactory Academic Progress as defined by the university

 - is free from default on any previous student loan or refund obligation